ProLogium stock

 Frequently asked questions

-Is ProLogium still a private company?
+Is ProLogium a public or private company?

 What is ProLogium's valuation?